The line crossed across the Big Sioux a number of times, crossing between Iowa and South Dakota.

 In 1913, following an escapade to the Pacific Ocean, the railroad became known as the Chicago, Milwaukee St. Paul & Pacific Railway.

 Heading north out of Sioux Falls, the Milwaukee Road also operated a branch to North Dakota.

 By 1981, with the Milwaukee Road falling to bankruptcy, the Dakota & Iowa (D&I) Railroad was formed as a joint coalition between Iowa and South Dakota to operate the former branch to Sioux City.

 Today, D&I continues to operate the line from Sioux Falls to Sioux City, as well as the Dell Rapids branch.

-Built in 1910, the bridge features a 5 panel, riveted Pratt Through Truss.
-A single deck girder span approaches to the north, and trestle spans are on either side.
+Built in 1910, the bridge featured a 5 panel, riveted Pratt Through Truss.
+A single deck girder span approached to the north, and trestle spans are on either side.

-The entire bridge sits on wooden substructures, which is unusual for permanent structures.
+The entire bridge sat on wooden substructures, which is unusual for permanent structures.

 The author ranks this bridge as being moderately significant, due to the unique design of a riveted Pratt truss.

 |Upstream||RI Big Sioux River Bridge|